Updated: 8/9/20 | August 9th, 2020

 And when these incidents and attitudes are projected around the world in conjunction with our recent political strife, it creates the perception of the United States as a dangerous and unwelcoming place.

-But, just like Europe, the United States is safe to visit.
+But, just like Europe, on balance, the United States is safe to visit.

 There’s no reason to avoid visiting here — even if the TSA makes it more of hassle and, well, our political landscape is less than ideal.

 First, the United States is very big and very, very diverse.
 It’s larger than Europe (the sovereign states not the continent) and Australia.
 You can drive 15 hours here in still be in the same state.
 The country is huge!!
 A lot of visitors fail to understand that.